rhel-labs/instruqt/rhc/03-insights/assignment.md

 You can see the amount of information that insights is able to report to you about your system under the general tab.

-Head over to the Advisor tab, and we'll see if that Advisor service has any recommendations for our system.
+Head over to the Advisor tab, and we'll see if the Advisor service has any recommendations for our system.

 ![Insights Advisor Inventory Tab](../assets/insights-advisor-inv.png)